 What you need to know: Many freelancers work from home.
 That means part of your household bills—like heat and electricity—can be claimed as a business expense.
 The IRS has a very particular definition of what constitutes a home office, so read the instructions (C-10 to C-14) carefully to make sure you qualify.

 Part 3—Cost of Goods Sold

 If you sell products or subcontract, you’ll need to fill in Part 3.
-Most of this section is pretty straightforward, with clearly-labelled requests, such as the cost of materials or supplies.
+Most of this section is pretty straightforward, with clearly-labeled requests, such as the cost of materials or supplies.
 You can find most of this information on your income statement.

 Line 33 is the only real outlier.
-This is where you explain how you valued your inventory.
+This is where you explain how you value your inventory.
 Most small businesses will use the Cost method (literally, the cost of purchase).
 If you’re using cash accounting, this is the only way to value your inventory.
 The other named option is Lower of Cost or Market—comparing the price you paid with the market value for the item, on a specific valuation date each year.
-This is far more complicated, less popular method.
+This is a far more complicated, less popular method.